Cost of housing in dubai: finding the right option in 2024

 Apart from these common types, the other types of apartments are:

 These luxurious apartments are on the top floors of high-rise buildings.
 Their premium location, luxury amenities, and stunning views make them more expensive than conventional apartments.
-Dubai Marina, Jumeirah Lake Towers, and Downtown Dubai are desirable areas to own a penthouse.
+Penthouses for sale in Dubai in areas like Dubai Marina, Jumeirah Lake Towers, and Downtown Dubai are desirable areas to own a penthouse.

 These two-story apartments offer more space and separation between living areas.
 Unlike a penthouse, duplex apartments can be found on any building floor.